ewolff/microservice-kubernetes/README.md

 `microserivce-kubernetes-demo-catalog` they are used to verify the implemented REST services.

 Note that the code has no dependencies on Kubernetes.
-Only Spring Cloud Hystrix is used to add resilience.